 Psychotherapy and holistic therapies may also be vital to protecting the psychological health of those people who do not respond to or can’t tolerate pharmacological treatment, or who are experiencing decreased effectiveness of their psychotropic medication regimen.

 If you have a loved one who is struggling with bipolar disorder, there is help available.
 The innovative treatment program at Bridges to Recovery combines state-of-the-art clinical practice with compassionate, holistic care to help our clients heal from distress and learn to nurture themselves mind, body, and spirit.
 From in-depth psychological assessments to personalized treatment plans to continuously monitored pharmacological therapies, we offer the finest treatments available in the comfort of our serene residential facilities.
 Here, we create a safe, warm, and inviting space in which each person’s unique experience is honored, while supporting them through an intensive and transformational healing process to gain not only increased psychological wellness, but a newfound capacity for joy, love, and resiliency.

-Bridges to Recovery offers comprehensive residential treatment for people struggling with bipolar disorder as well as co-occurring substance addiction, process addictions, or other impulse control disorders.
+Bridges to Recovery offers comprehensive residential treatment for bipolar disorder as well as co-occurring substance addiction, process addictions, or other impulse control disorders.
 Contact us to learn more about how our renowned program can help you or your loved one on the journey toward lasting healing.